 After the wonderful Pilanesberg Safari yesterday, our overnight flight ET 848 from Johannesburg to Addis Ababa landed around 6:00 AM.
-We were already given a Passenger Accommodation Voucher at Johannesburg airport and at Addis Ababa we also got the transit visa card.
+We had already been given a Passenger Accommodation Voucher at Johannesburg airport, and upon arrival at Bole International Airport, we secured our transit visa cards to enter the city.

 The basement was dedicated to archaeological and paleoanthropological exhibits.